 The Beauty of Intimate Adventure Weddings

-The moments leading up to this beautiful exchange pictured above were quiet….
+Imagine what it feels like as you break free from a traditional wedding: The moments leading up to your beautiful vow exchange are quiet….
 A warm, gentle breeze rustling the trees, the gentle lapping of the water against the rocks along the shore.
 No one pushing a timeline because the caterer is coming, the DJ is here and charges by the hour, the officiant has another conflict they can’t be late to.
 No one reminding you that there’s a room full of guests waiting for you to ‘show up.’

 Nope.
 Because you chose adventure for your wedding, you are nowhere else but **here** in this moment.
 You and your partner, and maybe a few lovingly selected guests, together, celebrating the thing that matters most—your partnership, relationship, and culmination of your journey together in a place that matters to your story ❤️